30 Oct 2021, last revised 30 Oct 2023

 Holland directory ad - 1887

 Scott served as more than just a druggist for Hancock.
 He was the village assessor for four years, and then the village supervisor for 26 years (3,4).
 He served as fire chief of Hancock from the formation of the fire department in 1870 (3).
 He was superintendent of the City Water Works and installed the first pumping station in 1890 (3).
 He served a president of the village of Hancock, and was elected as the first mayor of the city, serving for 14 years (3).
 He was vice president of the First National Bank, a directorate of the Superior Trust Co., president of the Eva Mining Co., and a director of the Hancock Loan, Mortgage and Insurance Co.
 (3).
-He built the Hotel Scott, Scott Block in 1880, several other buildings, and 20 or more dwellings (3).
+He built the Hotel Scott, the Scott Block, several other buildings, and 20 or more dwellings (3).

 Sanborn map - Jun 1900